erikj/presentations/gitgithubncareol/slides/intro.md

 https://github.com/pricing

 !NOTE
-this is much cheaper than paying staff developers and / or system administrators to maintain similar functionality.
+this is much cheaper than paying staff developers and / or system administrators to maintain similar functionality. mention Gitosis?
 teams: we have many that have a team of contributors, and a team-admins for those who are to administer the team's repositories